bundleglobal/bundlesocial-node/readme.md

 pnpm add bundlesocial
 ```

 > !!!
-Make sure you have created a team on [bundle.social](https://bundle.social) and have an generated API key. !!!
+Make sure you have generated an API key on [bundle.social](https://bundle.social). !!!

 ## Setup
 ```ts